AfricArxiv/hub-and-search-portal/README.md

 - Run a librairy of APIs and Consumers for different appacroches of connectivty to external sources.

 ### Search Intergation and Portal Applications
-- local identifier
-- ID source of publication // DOI - via crossref or other
+- Enbales the end users who would like to use the services to search, retrive, display and anlayze the results by providing search keywords and options.
+- Connect and run the semantic context search module on the core data platfrom to retrevie most relvant content and get a list of source idintifiers
+- reach out to the source systems to ensure the conent is still intact and recent then restive the content title and abstact as well as other metadata.
+- Display the retrived content in different layouts and arrnagments based on customer selection including saving the search and search results for later use.
+- Administeration backoffice application for AfricArxiv to be bale to mointor, configure, secure and operate the whole solution.

-## approach
+## Infrastructure Requirements
-distributed crawling & passing on a regional basis: the automated crawling will be implemented on a regional / national level to be time and cost sensitive/efficient

-## end user requirements:
-- be able to search content published online with drop down selection and/or free chouce of keywords
-- specific to African scholarly content

-## server space requirements
-starting at XXX GB
-- provided by/via Ubuntu Net Alliance (?) / LIBSENSE (?) / TENET (?) / other regional or pan-African entity?
+- The solution should be devloped in incremental appraoch and capatize on contriantization technologies of rease of vertical and horniztal sclability.
+- For the first development increment (Proof of Value phase), 5 servers - one at each location - is needed witht he following specifictions profile:
+   - Operating System: Ubuntu Linux
+   - CPU: Intel Xeon 8 Cores x64 3.x GHz
+   - Memory: 64 GB
+   - Disk: 1 TB SSD or All Flash
+   - Networking: Static IP / 10 Gb NIC and Server-grad Internt Connection for external access
+   - All other Data Center services

-Identify at least one (1) host institution in each African region that can host the AfricArXiv database.
+- Identify at least one host institution in each African region that can host the AfricArXiv hub preferably with a data center that is decntly oprtionalixed and uses virtulaization or private cloud.
-What capacity is needed in the beginning and projected over the next 3-5 years?

-## Connect via cloud services (?)
+- Capciaty provject for coming 5 years should be provided down the road after completing the first phase so that sounding extimates can be made.
+- The design and technical archiecture will be made for potetial scale out to other African hosting facilities with no need to rebuild or change the solution.

+## Using Public Cloud
 Make sure that the provider has a server based in Africa.
 Database must be easy to migrate if needed.
 Current cloud options:
 - Microsoft Azure’s services // already in SA